omar-n7/netflix-clone/README.md

 # netflix-clone
-Blockbuster is a netflix application built using primarily PHP and SQL
+Blockbuster is a netflix clone web application built using primarily PHP and SQL